 When the news report dropped on March 17th that intelligence firm Cambridge Analytica had harvested and abused the data of 50 million Facebook users, you may have been forgiven for thinking that the announcement had hit Facebook almost out of the blue.
 This was not the case.
 The company had been warned as far back as 2014 that data gathered on their website was being manipulated – in this case, a Cambridge University researcher collected the personal information of 30 million users using an app, which he then sold to Cambridge Analytica.
 The leading journalist on the case, Carole Cadwalladr, had been writing on the issue for over 18 months.

 Both The Observer and The New York Times warned Facebook on March 16th that they were preparing the report to go live the next day.
 The company was given twenty-four hours to prepare statements and get their story together.
 They responded by sending out legal letters and posting a blog explaining that this data leak did not technically constitute a “breach”, whilst kicking Cambridge Analytica off the site.
-It would be five days before Facebook leadership issued a response, by which point there had been numerous lawsuits, governmental inquiries, a #DeleteFacebook user boycott campaign, and a drop in share price that’s erased nearly $60 billion of the company’s market cap.
+It would be five days before Facebook leadership issued a response, by which point there had been numerous lawsuits, governmental inquiries, a #DeleteFacebook user boycott campaign, and a drop in share price that’s erased nearly $60 billion off the company’s market cap.

 The first 120 hours

-In absence of a statement from Facebook, traditional and online media across the world continued to pile on the pressure.
+In the absence of a statement from Facebook, traditional and online media across the world continued to pile on the pressure.
 In the United Kingdom, The Financial Times published a hostile Long Read, whilst The Guardian created a special folder to scrutinise the ongoing fallout, titled The Cambridge Analytica Files.
 Online behemoths in the tech world such as WIRED and The Verge published critical pieces which were met with silence from the Facebook leadership team.

 Zuckerberg then began a flurry of interviews with American media organizations, including CNN, Wired, The New York Times, and Recode.
-Facebook also took out full page ads in the Sunday editions of the UK newspapers.
-The Observer, The Sunday Times, Mail on Sunday, Sunday Mirror, Sunday Express and Sunday Telegraph.
+Facebook also took out full page ads in the Sunday editions of the UK newspapers: The Observer, The Sunday Times, Mail on Sunday, Sunday Mirror, Sunday Express and Sunday Telegraph.
 In the US, the ads appeared in The New York Times, The Washington Post, and The Wall Street Journal.
 The chief executive then had an interview with CNN that same Wednesday during which he publicly apologised for Facebook’s role in the scandal: “This was a major breach of trust, and I’m really sorry this happened,” he said in an interview on CNN.
 “Our responsibility now is to make sure this doesn’t happen again.”

 What lessons can we take away from this situation?

 Hindsight is 20:20.
 It was always going to be difficult to handle the immediate aftermath of having to tell your users that their private data had been used by shady intelligence firms after they signed up to play Farmville when they were fourteen.
 However, it didn’t have to be this difficult.
 A proportion of the blame sits with Facebook founder and leader Mark Zuckerberg.
 His first response took the form of a Facebook post, nearly a thousand words long, which did not include the word ‘sorry’.
-This leads neatly on to the lessons comms professionals can learn about how to manage a media crisis.

 Front up to it